slimnate/workos-convex-sveltekit/README.md

 ```

 See [CLI Options](#cli-options) for more details about the CLI tool.

+## Optional configurations
+TODO: This section will outline some additional configurations that can be made in the WorkOS UI, and how to integrate them with this library.

 # Usage
 Once you have all the [Configuration](#configure-project) steps completed, you're ready to start using the library.